patrickf2000/patrickf2000.github.io/content/pages/lila-log.md

 The development logs for my Lila compiler and language.

+### 1/5/2021

+Big changes.
+First, I made the project public over the weekend.
+There's a post about it on the blog.
+I think the syntax is stable enough now, I'm hoping that all that will change in the future will be in the form of internal improvements and expansion.

+The big change is with the x86 code generator.
+The original one was awful, but it worked well.
+Between yesterday and today, I created a new code generator, which is working really well.
+Its able to pass almost all the original tests and build the core library, standard library, and examples.
+The only tests that don't pass are the floating point and vectorization tests.
+I'm working on phasing out C library support, so I need to add better floating point support to my standard library really before I can do anything else.
+Floating point isn't absolutely essential at the moment, so I'm content with coming back to that later.

+The original code generator is in the codegen1 branch.
+I'm keeping it for now for historical reference.
+That historical reference will probably be when I go back and work on the new floating point generator.

 ### 12/30/2020

 Its been a few days, but I've been working pretty hard on this.
 So time for some updates...